stg-tud/Bismuth/README.md

 # Interval Tree Clocks in Scala

-This repository contains an implementation of Interval Tree Clocks in Scala based on the description of the [original paper](https://gsd.di.uminho.pt/members/cbm/ps/itc2008.pdf).
-Interval Tree Clocks (ITCs) are Data Structures for managing causality of events in distributed systems.
-As their implementation is based on branching, processing does not strictly depend on online communication but instead can work locally on a branch of the ITC.
-Additionally, the exact number of nodes is not necessarily needed as fork/join operations can be applied on the local branch without knowledge of cluster size.
+This repository contains an implementation of Interval Tree Clocks in Scala based on the description of the [original paper](https://gsd.di.uminho.pt/members/cbm/ps/itc2008.pdf) as well as an evaluation of our implementation and the behaviour of Interval Tree Clocks in general.

+## Short description of Interval Tree Clock
+Interval Tree Clocks (ITCs) are Data Structures for managing causality of events in distributed systems and can be used in place of Vector Clocks and Version Vectors.
+They are specifically designed to be used in highly dynamic systems, i.e., when group membership of replicas changes frequently.
+This is an area where Vector Clocks and Version Vectors struggle, as there is no native way for them to shrink, i.e., removing replicas from the timestamps, leading to a monotonically growing size of the timestamps.
+In dynamic systems, this either means that you need to rely on complicated, error-prone and possibly expensive mechanisms to reduce overhead, or to simply to accept the increasing overhead of causality management when using Version Vectors or Vector Clocks.
+Interval Tree Clocks on the other hand can grow and shrink with replicas entering and leaving the system.
+This is due to the way how IDs are assigned to replicas and how the IDs are used in the process of advancing the event tracking mechanism.
+Contrary to the scalar IDs and event counters of the vector based approaches, Interval Tree Clocks use tree representations for both the IDs (IdTrees) and the event tracking (EventTrees).

+More details on how Interval Tree Clocks work can be found in the [original paper](https://gsd.di.uminho.pt/members/cbm/ps/itc2008.pdf) as well as in [this blog post](https://ferd.ca/interval-tree-clocks.html).

 ## This implementation